 The ninth followed a similar pattern as Murphy made 52 then Dott cleared with 66 to go 5-4 up.
 And the Pocket Dynamo was whirring at top speed in the tenth with a match-winning 121.

 It was indeed a very high quality match, played at a nice pace, with both players going for their shots.
-Anyone who watched this match and continues to insist on Dotty’s “slow and negative” tag need a serious brain check.
+Anyone who watched this match and continues to insist on Dotty’s “slow and negative” tag needs a serious brain check.
 Both players got a standing ovation at the end of the match and totally deservedly so.
 It was superb.